 But it is perhaps asked here, Am I to come just as I am?
 Is this ground of confidence open to me as I am?
 Yes, just as you are.
 And am I at liberty to exercise confidence towards God in the first moment of my return; or am I not to wait for some more feeling, or conviction, or preparation?
 Must I not go and pray that I may be enabled to return; and use the means for helping this forward?
 Here you ask, Am I at liberty to trust at first; is my first act to be an act of confidence?
 To that I answer, Most certainly.
-The very thing which God wants you to do, and without which everything else is but an empty sacrifice, is to come and trust in Him (Psa 32:10, 34:8; Pro 30:5); and if you are not at liberty to do so at first, you never can be so; for the grounds of our confidence never alter, and you have just as much ground of confidence in God's character at this moment as you ever can have.
-You think it presumption to put perfect confidence in God at once, and at first.
+The very thing which God wants you to do, and without which everything else is but an empty sacrifice, is to come and trust in Him (Psa 32:10, 34:8; Pro 30:5); and if you are not at liberty to do so at first, you never can be so; for the grounds of our confidence never alter, and you have just as much ground of confidence in God at once, and at first.
+It is not so.
+There is no presumption to put perfect confidence in God at once, and at first.
 It is not so.
 There is no presumption in doing that which God asks you to do, and in which He delights (Joh 4:10; Rom 10:11-13; 1Ti 4:10).
 Not to do so is far greater presumption; nay, it is worse, it is making God a liar.

 And mark this, you must either trust or distrust God; and will you dare say it is your duty to distrust God when you come to Him?
 You shrink from such profanity.
 Then shrink from the awful guilt of not trusting God the first moment of your coming near to Him (Eph 1:13, 3:12; Heb 10:22, 11:6).
 Again you say, "I must wait and prepare myself, use the means, and pray that I may be enabled to return."
 Nay, you must not wait; you must arise and go to your Father; and as for preparation, the only preparation I know of is just believing the record which He has given you of His Son.
 As to means, the simple truth regarding Jesus and His work is the only effectual means which Scripture sets before you.
 As to praying that you may be enabled to trust, etc., I ask, How can you pray to one in whom you have no confidence?
 You must trust before you can pray (Psa 7:1; 1Ch 5:20).
 If, then, you have at this moment sufficient reason for trusting God, what should hinder you doing so?
 What prevents your first act of return from being an act of confidence?
 The truth is, you are not yet fully persuaded that God's character is really such as to afford ground of confidence.
-You want to go to God on some better footing than that of a sinner; and then you will be able to trust Him, and then you expect Him to recognize your newly-acquired claim.
+You want to get evidence of some change in yourself, and then you will believe this-that is to say, you want to go to God on some better footing than that of a sinner; and then you will be able to trust Him, and then you expect Him to recognize your newlyacquired claim.
 Such presumption!
 Such perversion of the gospel!
 To make your own character, and not God's, your ground of confidence!
 Will God accept this at your hands?